History of the Office of the Inspector General of the United States Army: Continued growth (1903–1939)

 The General Staff Bill, passed in 1903, had, as originally drafted, abolished the office of inspector general, but the provision was removed.
 In 1906, Ernest Albert Garlington replaced George H. Burton, and became senior inspector general.
-Under them, the office came to be seen as an extension of the secretary of war and chief of staff, the inspector general collaborating closely with them and often sharing their opinions.
-The scope of the inspectorate increased significantly, to the point that anything affecting the army's efficiency was within its scope.
+Under them, the office came to be seen as an extension of the Secretary of War and Chief of Staff; the inspector general collaborated closely with them and often shared their opinions.
+The scope of the inspectorate increased significantly, to the point that anything affecting the Army's efficiency was within its scope.
 The inspector general similarly became a more respected role; Thomas Henry Barry, commander of the Army of Cuban Pacification, considered his inspector to be one of his most important staff officers.

-In 1911, Secretary of War Jacob M. Dickinson submitted a plan to merge the Adjutant and Inspector General's Departments; another was presented by the General Staff in 1914, and again in 1915 in what led to the National Defense Act of 1916.
+In 1911, Secretary of War Jacob M. Dickinson submitted a plan to merge the Adjutant and Inspector General Departments; another proposal was presented by the General Staff in 1914, and again in 1915 in what led to the National Defense Act of 1916.
 Through those years, the inspectorate under Garlington was one of the most vocal advocates of motorizing the army.
-With the passage of the National Defense Act, the size of the inspectorate was increased to a maximum of thirty-three officers, and the army itself was dramatically increased in size.
+With the passage of the National Defense Act, the size of the inspectorate was increased to a maximum of 33 officers, and the Army itself was dramatically increased in size.
 The inspectorate became responsible for oversight of the education and training of both officers and men, and its reports largely shaped changes in the education of officers.

-The army was poorly prepared upon the entrance of the United States into World War I in 1917, and was restructured, with the Overman Act giving the president greater authority over the army.
+The Army was poorly prepared upon the entrance of the United States into World War I in 1917, and was restructured, with the Overman Act giving the President greater authority over the Army.
 By July 1917, the caseload of the inspectorate had increased 360 percent from the previous year and by 65 percent in three months after the declaration of war.
-To meet the increased caseload, the inspectorate was dramatically expanded, to the point that it struggled to find suitable inspectors to add, and began requesting that former inspectors come out of retirement.
+To meet the increased caseload, the inspectorate was dramatically expanded, to the point that it struggled to find suitable inspectors, and began requesting that former inspectors come out of retirement.
 In September, there were 89 officers (30 regulars, 10 recalled regulars, and 49 reservists).
 In November, the department was again increased to 164 officers and 125 enlisted men.
 It rose to 216 officers on November 12, 1918.
-Andre W. Brewster was selected as inspector general of the American Expeditionary Forces.
+Andre W. Brewster was selected as Inspector General of the American Expeditionary Forces.